cotarr/irc-hybrid-client/README.md

 node bin/www
 ```

 # Minify and bundle for deployment

 This is not required.
 The repository can be cloned and run as-is.

-However running the gulp script will concatenate 9 of the JavaScript
+However, running the gulp script will concatenate 9 of the JavaScript
 files into 1 bundled/minified JavaScript file.
-This will reduce the  download sized by about half.
+This will reduce the  download size by about half.

 After running `gulp dist`, a build folder will be created with same
 folders as the base repository.
 The gulp script removed the individual